roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Upgrade the cGPU version on a node.md

 **Note:** During the upgrade process, the node where cGPU is deployed is restarted.
 Make sure that no workload is running on the node before you upgrade cGPU.

-1. Run the following command to modify the image version of cgpu-installer.
+1. Run the following command to modify the image version of cgpu-installer:

     ```
     kubectl  edit ds cgpu-installer -n kube-system